Education

 What is EMF?

-Electromagnetic fields — what they are, where they come from, and what a professional survey measures in your home.
+Electromagnetic fields — what they are, where they come from, and what a professional survey measures.

 The basics